7510

 274.

 I say 'means' rather than 'meant', because you can run a Pegasus emulator on your PC.
 It's not quite the same as approaching the mighty creature with trembling hands, a dodgy program on paper tape, hoping to make good use of your ten minutes.
 Imagine, doing Start and Run, and seeing your tape run from the perspex container, across the reader and into the bin, as Hemingway said.
 That may be possible for some of us on the restored machine at the Science Museum.
+But anyone with a Windows PC, thanks to Chris Burton and Manchester University, can run programs on the Pegasus for himself.
+The Computer Conservation Society cherishes the Pegasus, which is briefly described here, and there is a Wikipedia article.

 Here is what looks like a thorough survey of computing in the 50s.

-And here is a description (perfectly genuine, Reader, I assure you) of the Pegasus delay line, in German:
+Finally, here is a description (perfectly genuine, Reader, I assure you) of the Pegasus delay line, in German: